PuOrg/codingchallenge/README.txt

-Run either of the below commands java -cp target/codingchallenge-1.0.0-SNAPSHOT.jar com.aconex.codingchallenge.Client (The above will prompt the user to insert a number and it will use the default dictonary)
+Run either of the below commands java -cp target/codingchallenge-1.0.0-SNAPSHOT.jar com.aconex.codingchallenge.Client (The above will prompt the user to insert a number and it will use the default dictoinary)

 java -cp target/codingchallenge-1.0.0-SNAPSHOT.jar com.aconex.codingchallenge.Client -i <full_path_to_the_input_files_directory>
 (The above will read all the input files from the directory and read the numbers.
-It will use the default dictonary)
+It will use the default dictoinary)

 java -cp target/codingchallenge-1.0.0-SNAPSHOT.jar com.aconex.codingchallenge.Client -i <full_path_to_the_input_files_directory> -d <full_path_to_the_dictonary_file>
 The above will read all the input files from the directory and read the numbers.
-It will use the provided dictonary)
+It will use the provided dictoinary)

 Sample Output
 -------------